 This blog post discusses pro-choice views and anti-abortion views of scripture.
 Some of the views relate to when a fetus becomes a human being.
-This matters in part because over 91% of U.S. abortions are performed in weeks 1-13 of pregnancy; approximately 1.3% occur in week 21 or later; and the rest occur in weeks 14-20.
+This matters in part because over 91% of U.S. abortions are performed in weeks 1-13 of pregnancy; about 7% in weeks 14-20; and about 1.3% in week 21 or later.

 This post continues an introduction of the debate over what the Bible says about abortion by discussing three Biblical matters often cited by pro-choice advocates.
 (My prior post began the introduction by discussing Biblical passages often cited by anti-abortion advocates.)